 Was My Child’s CP Preventable?
 12 Questions to Ask

-Posted by Howard Janet on Aug 13, 2013 in Medical Malpractice
+Posted by Howard Janet on August 13, 2013 in Birth Injury Blog Posts

 Medical negligence is well documented as a cause of serious birth injury.
 Much of this negligence is in the form of avoidable delays in delivering babies who aren’t getting enough oxygen during the labor and delivery process.